Balboa Park is one of the best multi-use, multi-layered destinations in North America

 - Supporting street performers.

-Meanwhile, the Botanical Gardens could benefit from an added layer of seating, small gathering areas and other amenities like shade – and, as in other parts of the park, a place to grab a bite to eat.
+Meanwhile, the Botanical Gardens could benefit from an added layer of seating, small gathering areas, and other amenities like shade – and, as in other parts of the park, a place to grab a bite to eat.

 As a whole, Balboa Park could benefit from having more hubs – taking the form of additional small plazas or squares throughout the space.
-This would be a powerful step towards harnessing the Power of 10, and adding even more layers to the multitude of places and activities throughout the park.
+This would be a powerful step toward harnessing the Power of 10, and adding even more layers to the multitude of places and activities throughout the park.

 Related Articles